Ubuntu: Variants

 Ubuntu Desktop (formally named as Ubuntu Desktop Edition, and simply called Ubuntu) is the variant officially recommended for most users.
-It is designed for desktop and laptop PCs and officially supported by Canonical.
-A number of variants are distinguished simply by each featuring a different desktop environment, or, in the case of Ubuntu Server, no desktop.
+It is designed for desktop and laptop PCs and is officially supported by Canonical.
+Variants are distinguished simply by each featuring a different desktop environment, or, in the case of Ubuntu Server, no desktop.
 LXQt and Xfce are often recommended for use with older PCs that may have less memory and processing power available.